lvsunlingling/lvsunlingling.github.com/index.md

 - Shanghai

 ### my faith
-- be what I want to be ＆ do what I want to do
+- First of all , be what I want to be .
+Then do what I want to do

 ### my interest
 - think